RenzoAlvaroshan/DarkNet-YoloV4-Object-Detection/README.md

-# DarkNet-YoloV4-Object-Detection
+# Learning Notes - DarkNet YoloV4 Object Detection Tutorial for Windows 10

-My self guide on how to use DarkNet framework to create Object Detection or Image Classification on Windows 10 using Nvidia CUDA GPU and OpenCV
+This is a tutorial on Installing DarkNet Yolov4 prepared by, and adopted from, TheCodingBug channel from YouTube.
+This learning notes is for my own guide for future reference and is shared for you who encounter a problem on installing DarkNet Yolov4 for Windows 10 using Nvidia CUDA GPU and OpenCV.

-References:
+### References:

-**Darknet YOLOv4 Object Detection Tutorial for Windows 10 on Images, Videos, and Webcams**
+Darknet YOLOv4 Object Detection Tutorial for Windows 10 on Images, Videos, and Webcams

 <https://www.youtube.com/watch?v=FE2GBeKuqpc&t=7s>

-**01 Building DarkNet**
+## 01 Building DarkNet

 Download [github.com/AlexeyAB/darknet](http://github.com/AlexeyAB/darknet) repository in ZIP
 <img width="1440" alt="Pasted Graphic 10" src="https://user-images.githubusercontent.com/55566616/126861852-cc87ef82-91a2-497c-9b66-49793437c5b4.png">